Miguel Almirón: Newcastle United

 On 21 August 2022, Almirón broke a goal-scoring drought by scoring an equalizer against Manchester City, following a cross from Newcastle teammate Allan Saint-Maximin.
 In October, Almirón scored six goals in six matches, with two goals against Fulham, and one each against Brentford, Everton, Tottenham Hotspur and Aston Villa, reaching seven Premier League goals for the season, the most in his time in the Premier League.
 Following that success, he won Premier League Player of the Month for October 2022 and Premier League Goal of the Month for his first-half goal against Fulham.
 On 6 November, Almirón continued his scoring run with the opening goal against Southampton in a 4–1 victory, scoring his seventh goal in as many games, one more than in his previous 74 Premier League appearances.
 The next weekend against Chelsea, his scoring run came to an end, but he assisted Joe Willock for the only goal of the game.

-On 24 February 2023, Almirón signed a new three-and-a-half year contact with the club.
+On 24 February 2023, Almirón signed a new three-and-a-half-year contract with the club.
+On 4 October of the same year, he scored his first goal in the UEFA Champions League, becoming the ninth Paraguayan player to score in the competition and putting Newcastle ahead 1–0 against Paris Saint-Germain in an eventual 4–1 win.
+His goal was Newcastle's first in the competition in over 20 years, since Alan Shearer scored in 2003.

+In March 2025, after Almirón had left the club, Newcastle United won the EFL Cup.
+As he had played four games in the cup campaign prior to leaving, Almirón received a winners medal.

+Return to Atlanta United

+On 30 January 2025, Almirón rejoined Atlanta United.
+The club paid $400,000 in general allocation money to Charlotte FC, who had acquired the MLS discovery rights to Almirón.

 International career

 Almirón played for the Paraguay under-20 national team in the 2013 South American Youth Football Championship in Argentina, and was highly involved as his team finished second to Colombia.
 Later that year, he was called up for the 2013 FIFA U-20 World Cup in Turkey, where Paraguay reached the last 16.

 On 5 September 2015, Almirón made his senior international debut in a 3–2 friendly loss away to Chile, playing the final nine minutes in place of Jonathan Fabbro.
 Manager Ramón Díaz called him up the following May for the Copa América Centenario in the United States, where he started two matches in a group-stage exit.

 In March 2019, in a friendly against Mexico at Levi's Stadium, Almirón came on as a substitute.
 Seven minutes later, he received a straight red card for a foul on José Juan Vázquez in which he dragged his studs down the back of the opponent's leg.
-On 10 October the same year, he was sent off for diving in a 1–0 friendly loss to Serbia.
+He scored his first goal for Paraguay during the 4–2 victory against Jordan on 10 September 2019, and on 10 October 2019, he was sent off for diving in a 1–0 friendly loss to Serbia.